Trial of stepmother accused of killing stepdaughter begins today

 She claimed she didn’t remember everything from her death.
 The only explanation that she gave was that she was very angry.

 Later in September, Amanda Carmack filed a notice of using mental disease or defect as a defense.
-She was found competent to stand the trial which begins Monday, October 19 at 9 a.m.
+She was found competent to stand the trial which begans Monday at 9 a.m.

 Prosecutors are seeking life in prison without parole.